Southern Maine

 Fort New Gloucester

 A settlers' blockhouse was here, later also used as a church and town hall.
+Attacked in 1754.
 It was sold in 1788.
-Site on Gloucester Hill Road.
+Site marked in a small park at 70 Gloucester Hill Road south of the town center.

 Fort Gray